The Goals That Governed My Life

 One goal, getting married, is simple.
 It’s the execution that is hard.
 First, date.
 Second, meeting someone you want to marry.
 Third, propose.
 Fourth, get married.

 Nowhere do those steps require reading books on dating or relationships.
 The goal itself doesn’t outline or focus on what it means to date or how to propose.
 The resources that might help when identifying when there is a sufficient enough connection between two people where a long-term relationship is warranted are lacking.
 In the Mormon culture, marriage is often an intentional precursor to having sex, which suggests the decision to get married in Mormonism is questionable as one objective is sex.
-There are a lot of questions that need to be explored in the dating and marriage process that are glossed over or ignored3.
+There are a lot of questions that need to be explored in the dating and marriage process that are glossed over or ignored.

 When I thought as a teenager that I could be successful by age twenty-five, it made sense.
 I wanted to write and therefore if I wrote enough I’d become successful.
 This also meant I needed to submit my writing and if I did that enough I’d be published.
 What people don’t tell you is that rejection precedes success and rejection has different effects on different people.
-I got to the point where I decided my writing needed more attention and submitting my writing could wait4.
+I got to the point where I decided my writing needed more attention and submitting my writing could wait.

 Outside of success in writing, my other goals were externally influenced: